value

 Continue reading →

-When a customer directly or indirectly tells a photographer that their price is too high, the photographer has to understand why the customer is saying this.
+A customer may directly or indirectly tell a photographer that their price is too high.
+When this happens, the photographer has to understand why the customer is saying this.

-Sometimes a customer will say that the photographer’s price is too high when, in reality, the customer is undecided or confused about the offer.
-It’s easier to say, “it’s too expensive” than “I’m not sure how I can benefit from your photography.”
+A customer may say the photographer’s price is too high when, in reality, the customer is undecided or confused about the offer.
+It’s easier to say, “it’s too expensive” than “I’m not sure how I can benefit from this photography.”

 Continue reading →